ArmandeCMCC/mexico/README.md

 ### Bottom line

-The two approaches are complementary, not competing.
+The two approaches are complementary => we keep both for different objectives.
 The calibrated binary classifier is the **primary model** because it is more general, interpretable, and composable.
 LTR is a **secondary benchmark** that validates performance under a specific (fixed-K) operational constraint.
 Both confirm that the underlying NTL + weather features carry substantial predictive signal.

 ---